aodanosullivan/performance-engineering-solutions/source/team/index.md

 ![Piotr](img/team/piotr.avatar-150x150.jpg)

 I work on performance testing for over a decade now.
 Mostly on test design and result analysis.
 I use JMeter as main load driver and have a chance to play with many aspects related to it.
-Other areas of intrest are: flux queries, grafana dashboards, overall test debug and issue tracking and analysis.
+Other areas of interest are: flux queries, grafana dashboards, overall test debug, issues tracking and analysis.